alexisduque/movesense-data-collector/README.md

       path: outputs # Folder to which the data should be saved to
       filename:     # Filename template, which will be extended with
                     # a number when multiple data collections are done
-   devices:
+   devices:         # List of adress-path objects.
-      address: 00:00:00:00:00:00 # MoveSense device address
+   -   address: 00:00:00:00:00:00 # MoveSense device address
        paths:                     # List of sensor paths to subscribe to
          - /Meas/Acc/13           # Find more details in MoveSense
                                   # official documentation.
     ```

 3. Run the CLI, `--session` argument specifies the location of session config.
 If not provided